MS Frequently Asked Questions

 1. When is the deadline for applications for fall admission?

-March 1st is the annual deadline for admission to the master’s program.
+The annual application deadline is February 15th.
+Students who wish to be considered for the Diversity Excellence Fellowship nomination must have a complete application on file by January 3rd.
 Please note that there are multiple sequential steps to completing an application.
 We recommend you start the process right away and do not wait until the deadline to begin your application.

 2. Is there an admissions cycle for Spring semester?